On 20 June people around the world are marking World Refugee Day.

 Every year, millions of people are forced to flee from their homes in order to keep safe from war, persecution or natural disaster.

-Those who have to leave their country are called refugees and the international World Refugee Day aims to raise awareness of this issue, which affects millions of people across the world.
+Those who have to leave their country are called refugees and the international World Refugee Day aims to raise awareness of the issues displaced people face.

 A refugee is a person who has been forced to leave their country in order to escape war, persecution or natural disaster.

-Every year, millions of people across the world are forced to leave their homes and lives behind in the search of a new life somewhere safe and many of these people are children.
+Every year, millions of people across the world are forced to leave their homes and lives behind in the search of a new life somewhere safe and it thought that around half of these people are children.

 Refugees leaving their countries often take long journeys by car, lorry, boat or even on foot to get to safety.

 Many times these journeys are dangerous, and some people don't make it to their final destination.